From 2010 to 2019, overdose deaths among Veterans increased by 53% resulting in 4,865 Veteran deaths in 2019.

 Changes in relationships: You may notice having more conflict in your relationship with your loved one.

-Other signs and symptoms of opioid use disorder are defined by the Diagnostic and Statistical Manual of Mental Disorders (fifth edition) (DSM-5), and are used by mental health providers to diagnose substance use disorders.
+Other signs and symptoms of opioid use disorder are defined by the Diagnostic and Statistical Manual of Mental Disorders (fifth edition) (DSM-5).
+Mental health providers use these guidelines to diagnose substance use disorders.

 How Can I Help My Loved One?